TheJJ/ceph-diskbench/README.md

 ====================

 In a reasonable [Ceph](https://ceph.com/) setup, block devices for a Ceph OSD are likely the one bottleneck you'll have.
-When you place the journal (block.wal) or the database (block.db) on a separate SSD, its performance and durability is particularly important.
+When you place the OSD journal (`block.wal`) or the database (`block.db`) on a SSD, its performance and durability is particularly important.

+"Normal" device benchmarks won't typically help you, as Ceph accesses the block devices *differently* than usual filesystems: it synchronizes every write and waits until the drive *confirms the write operation*.
+In particular this means that any write cache is always flushed directly.
+Other benchmarks usually do not consider this special drive access mode.

 If you need professional help for your Ceph cluster, try https://croit.io/ !